SpenceKonde/megaTinyCore/megaavr/extras/Errata.md

 **Workaround:** None.

-**megaTinyCore note:** megaTinyCore does not currently use the remapping functions except on 8-pin pards.
-Only some 14-pin parts are impacted.
+**megaTinyCore note:** This impacts some users if the alternate timing positions are selected on the small number of effected parts

 ### CCL - Configurable Custom Logic
 #### The CCL Must be Disabled to Change the Configuration of a Single LUT